 The Fund issues invoices to each project, as applicable, for the monitoring fee, which must be paid when due from the operating account.
-Failure to pay the monitoring fee is a default under the project-specific legal documents and may result in the denial of future applications from the underlying sponsors/owners of the project.
+Failure to pay the monitoring fee is a default under the project-specific legal documents and may result in a letter of non-compliance and the denial of future applications from the underlying sponsors/owners of the project.